Known as the Venice of the North, Bruges gets its name from the multiple canals…

 - See the whole of Europe is less than a couple of hours at Mini Europe.

 HINT: Save time and money with the 24|48|72 hours Brussels Card

 – Enjoy free access to 30 museums in Brussels

 – Benefit from discounts in restaurants and tourist attractions

-For our first day in Brussels we decided to use foot power to get us around.
+For our first day in Brussels, we decided to use foot power to get us around.
 Luckily, the city is compact and easy to navigate as a pedestrian.
-We decided to start our self-guided tour at the center of the action at Brussel’s La Grand-Place.
+We decided to start our self-guided tour at the centre of the action at Brussel’s La Grand-Place.

-The UNESCO listed La Grand Place is the center piece of Brussels.
-The cobbled rectangular market square, is the central square of the City of Brussels.
-All over the world it is known for its decorative and aesthetic wealth.
+The UNESCO listed La Grand Place is the centrepiece of Brussels.
+The cobbled rectangular market square is the central square of the City of Brussels.
+All over the world, it is known for its decorative and aesthetic wealth.
 The Grand-Place is surrounded by the guild houses, the City Hall and the Maison du Roi.
-We fhad seen many photographs of La Grand Place but seeing it in person was truly inspiring.
+We had seen many photographs of La Grand Place but seeing it in person was truly inspiring.
 The architecture is exquisite and each building has its own unique character – it took us several minutes to soak in the atmosphere and capture the details of each building.

 If you can, try and visit when the “Flower Carpet” Exhibition is on.
 This happens every 2 years in mid-August.
 More than 500,000 begonias are laid out in a decorative carpet measuring 77m x 24m.